 Krishna Reloaded.
 Bhagavad Gita Ver 2.0!

-Recently, I saw a television program in which a famous self-styled saffron-cladded Swami giving a talk on Mahabharata War and Bhagavad Gita.
+Recently, I saw a television program in which a famous self-styled saffron-clad Swami giving a talk on Mahabharata War and Bhagavad Gita.
 This is what he said:

-“Just before the war, seeing his grand fathers, fathers, sons, grandsons and all other relatives in Kurukshetra war field, Arjun became faint hearted.
+“Just before the war, seeing his grandfathers, fathers, sons, grandsons and all other relatives in Kurukshetra war field, Arjun became faint-hearted.
 He told Lord Krishna he would not fight.
-Krishna then explained why is it Arjuna’s duty to fight and how he must fight in order to restore the Dharma (righteousness).
+Krishna then explained why is it Arjuna’s duty to fight and how he must fight to restore the Dharma (righteousness).
 Kill all those non-righteous people even if they are relatives, said Krishna….For that, you have to fight with a detached mindset and control emotions and five senses, which are represented as the five horses in Krishna’s chariot….”

 Swami continues: “This is a Dharma Yudha and only Dharma will win….Through Karma Yoga, Krishna urges Arjuna to fight like a brave warrior.
 Arjuna’s Karma is to fight.
 If you win the war, you will get Shreyas, Krishna said.
-The Gita ends with Krishna telling Arjuna he must choose the path of good or evil, as it his duty to fight the Kauravas for his kingdom.”
+The Gita ends with Krishna telling Arjuna he must choose the path of good or evil, as he has to fight the Kauravas for his kingdom.”

-I was really shocked to listen this.
+I was really shocked to listen to this.
 Why should this guy mis-interpret Mahabharata?
-Is it new version of Mahabharata or Gita?
+Is it the new version of Mahabharata or Gita?

-I don’t remember reading anywhere that Krishna urged Arjuna to go for war!!!
+I don’t remember reading anywhere that Krishna urged Arjuna to go to war!!!
 My bad?
-So I went through few verses again (I am quoting those verses in this article) to cross check.
+So I went through few verses again (I am quoting those verses in this article) to cross-check.

 To start with, the chariot of Arjuna didn’t have five horses.
-It was given by the god of fire Agni, when he burnt the Khaandavavanam as an offering to Agni.
+It was given by the God of fire Agni when he burnt the Khaandavavanam as an offering to Agni.
 Chithraratha, king of Gandharvas, gave him four horses.
 There are NO five horses.
-Lord Krishna was charioteer of four horses.
-I don’t know from where the Swami got the idea of five horses.
+Lord Krishna was a charioteer of four horses.
+I don’t know from where did the Swami get the fifth horse.